ixofoundation/genesis/pandora-4/README_UPGRADE.md

 will post an official updated genesis file, but it is recommended that validators execute the following instructions in order to verify the resulting genesis file.

-The upgrade procedure should be started on `August 02, 2021 at or around 11:35 UTC` by halting on block `TODO`, with the new and exported genesis file of `pandora-4` having a genesis time of `2021-08-02T12:00:00Z`.
+The upgrade procedure should be started on `August 02, 2021 at or around 11:35 UTC` by halting on block `517580`, with the new and exported genesis file of `pandora-4` having a genesis time of `2021-08-02T12:00:00Z`.

   - [Updates](#updates)
   - [Risks](#risks)